Working with research institutions to implement DORA

 We want to give our funded research institutions and the broader community a chance to help shape and develop our guidance.
 We are inviting comments and feedback on the guidance via an online form on the website until 24 February 2020 and plan to publish a revised final version later in the Spring.

-We hope this guidance will be a positive step forward in helping organisations to implement DORA and would greatly appreciate any and all inputs and ideas to help make it as effective as it possibly can be.
+We hope this guidance will be a positive step forward in helping organizations to implement DORA and would greatly appreciate any and all inputs and ideas to help make it as effective as it possibly can be.

 Guest blog posts reflect the opinions of the authors and not necessarily those of DORA.